D-Bits/COVID-19-Tracker/README.md

     - `SECRET_KEY=(long, random string of characters)`
 - Run `python app.py` to start the dev server.
 - Navigate to `localhost:5000` in your web browser to preview the web client and data.

+## Using CLI Tools

+This client now also comes with some basic command line interface (CLI) tools, for users running the client locally.
+To use the CLI tools, activate your `venv`, run `cli.py` from the root of the project directory, and simply follow the prompts.

 ## Future Goals
 ***